New World model

-The soundboard is Adirondack or Italian spruce, supported by a lighter development of the MS Signature model bracing pattern.
+The soundboard is German or figured Sitka spruce, supported by a lighter development of the MS Signature model bracing pattern.

 The binding is maple with red and black purfling around back and sides, and birdsfoot and red and black purfling around the top and soundhole.
 Other trims are available.

 The New World has the more delicate sound you would expect from a smaller bodied guitar, but this is not at the expense of volume or bass response; it’s clear and clean and the smooth bass comes over loud and clear under the treble without in any way drowning it out.